xalonious/roblox-in-game-promote-command/README.md

 # Roblox in-game promote command

-This code will allow you to promote people directly from within your, all through a simple command
+This code will allow you to promote people directly from within your roblox game, all through a simple command

 ## Note: For this to work, you need your own domain!